 On the wings of enthusiasm, some promoters of QKD also managed to convey the impression that they were presenting the solution for (almost) every task of secret communication.
 This may have impressed some sponsors.
 However, the main result was to alienate a great part of the community of experts in classical cryptography, who, unfamiliar with quantum physics though they may be, could not fail to spot the overstatement.
-Fortunately, several experts of QKD, well aware of the real scope of their research, managed to re-establish a constructive dialog.
-Both the interest and the niche character of QKD are generally admitted today.
+Fortunately, not all dialog was broken, and both the interest and the niche character of QKD are peacefully admitted today.

 In fact, the understanding of the niche character of QKD immediately clarifies the role of the laws of physics as well.
-The SECOQC White Paper of 2007 [12] convincingly argued that QKD is a form of "trusted courier" i.e. a potential solution for those tasks, for which a trusted courier may be useful.
-For instance, if one can guarantee that a one-time pad key has not been revealed during its exchange, then the secret is guaranteed also in the future: this is an advantage over complexity-based schemes [13].
-Now, with human couriers, we are fairly familiar.
-Suppose Alice creates a one-time pad key on her computer, burn it on a DVD and entrust to a human courier Charlie the task of bringing it to Bob.
+The SECOQC White Paper of 2007 [11] convinciply argued that QKD is a form of "trusted courier" i.e. a potential solution only for those tasks, for which a trusted courier may be useful.
+With human couriers, we are fairly familiar.
+Suppose Alice creates a one-time pad key on your computer, burn it on a DVD and entrust to a human courier Charlie to bring it to Bob.
 Alice should be confident that

-- (i) her computer and Bob's are not leaking information, by themselves of through active hacking; - (ii) Charlie is honest at the moment of receiving the key from Alice; - (iii) During his travel from Alice to Bob, Charlie will neither be corrupted nor let information leak out inadvertently.
+- (i) her computer and Bob's are not leaking information, by themselves of through active hacking; - (ii) Charlie is honest at the moment of receiving the key from Alice; - (iii) Charlie will not be corrupted during his travel from Alice to Bob.

 Replacing Charlie with quantum couriers, one does not have to worry about (iii) anymore: the laws of physics guarantee it; but they don't guarantee (i) and (ii).
 Indeed, it's pretty obvious that (i) must be enforced also for QKD.
 As for (ii), a "dishonest" quantum courier would be a quantum signal whose state has not been accurately characterized.

-Still, one may think that the danger of (i) and (ii) does not extend beyond caricature examples: "Sure enough, if Eve can see Alice through a window...; sure enough, if the source produces always two photons instead of one...
+Still, one may think that the danger of (i) and (ii) does not go beyond caricature examples: "Sure enough, if Eve can see Alice through a window...; sure enough, if the source produces always two photons instead of one...
 But one can easily check for such blunders".
 Unfortunately, exactly the opposite is the case: blunders affecting the security through failures of (i) or (ii) may be numerous and very subtle; most of the recent developments in practical QKD have to do with those concerns, as we are going to show in the next Section.